Concursion: Development

 Concursion is the first game developed by Puuba, Inc, an indie video game company owned and operated by Daniel Garfield, based in Encino, California.

 Christopher Hoag, an Emmy nominated composer best known for his work on the pilot episode of the TV show House, created a soundtrack for Concursion that features multiple versions of each level song, each aurally distinct from one another, which swap in real time, based upon which gameplay style is currently active in the game.

 Puuba developed Concursion over a period of fourteen months.

 Reception

 Metacritic gives the game a "mixed or average reviews" score of 66/100 based on 7 reviews.
 GameRankings gives the game a score of 66.6 based on 9 reviews.
-Jeffrey Matulef of Eurogamer refers to Concursion as “a premise so clever, so simple, that it’s a wonder it’s not been done before”.
-Pete Davison of USGamer.net says the game is “an intriguing, creative curiosity worth keeping an eye on”.
+Jeffrey Matulef of Eurogamer refers to Concursion as "a premise so clever, so simple, that it's a wonder it's not been done before".
+Pete Davison of USGamer says the game is "an intriguing, creative curiosity worth keeping an eye on".